Solar-network/docs/docs/desktop-wallet/rewards.md

 A user’s votes adjusts automatically as funds are sent and received, and there is no need to re-vote or un-stake.

-To change a vote, a user simply un-votes their current Block Producer and elects another by casting a new vote transaction.
+To change a vote, a user simply casts a new vote transaction.

 !!! info

-    For more information about voting and unvoting, please visit: [How to Vote or Unvote a Block Producer](/desktop-wallet/user-guides/vote)
+    For more information about voting, please visit: [How to Vote for Block Producers in the Desktop Wallet](/desktop-wallet/user-guides/vote)

 ## Staking fees